Professor Shelton Waldrep, Department Chair

 - Individual courses may specify other prerequisites.

-- Whenever possible, English majors should observe the following sequence for required courses:
+- Whenever possible, English majors should observe the following sequence:

 See the degree planners for more detailed plans.